Kiril Kutlik

 Cyril Kutlík (Kiril Kutlik; 29 March 1869 – 4 April 1900) was a Slovak-Czech painter, educator and illustrator.
 He was the founder of the Serbian Drawing and Painting School, one of the first modern painting schools in Belgrade (1895).
-An advocate of historicism in the visual arts, he is primarily known for his Serbian folklife motifs from the genre, portrait, sacral and historical paintings an illustrating folk calendars.
+An advocate of historicism in the visual arts, he is primarily known for his Serbian folklife motifs from the genre, portrait, sacral and historical paintings and illustrating folk calendars.

 Biography

 Kiril Kutlik was born on 29 March 1869 in Křížlice in Bohemia, Austria-Hungary.

 Origin and family

 His father, Bohdan Kutlik (1838–1925), an evangelical priest and editor of the Czech and Slovak periodicals, is a native of Stara Pazova, where his grandfather Jan Kutlik previously lived, working as a priest and teacher.
 Uncle Felix Kutlik (1843-1890), a priest, teacher, and writer, worked in Bački Petrovac, Silbas, and Kulpin.

 Mother Anna, born Kratochvílová, came from the city of Prostějov in what is today the Czech Republic.
 He was born as the third of thirteen children in the family, only five of whom have lived for more than ten years.